 - Human resources

 - Special major option, aviation management

-The Fisher College of Business also coordinates the delivery of three minor programs:
+The Fisher College of Business also coordinates the delivery of four minor programs:

 - The general business minor provides students in majors other than business an understanding of the language and basic concepts of business.

 - The undergraduate minor in entrepreneurship captures the economic value in creative ideas for commercially viable products and services.
 This educational program enhances a student’s understanding of entrepreneurship, encourages exploration into personal career opportunities through entrepreneurial studies, and develops specific competencies in the creation, growth and leadership of entrepreneurial enterprises.